Process Addiction List and Definition

 A process addiction is a behavior that an individual becomes dependent on.
-These addictions include adrenaline addictions, gambling addictions, sex additions, love addiction, self harming addiction, and shopping addiction.
+These addictions include adrenaline addictions, gambling addictions, sex addictions, love addiction, self harming addiction, and shopping addiction.

 Adrenaline and Thrill Seeking Addictions